Testing For Global Covariate Effects in Dynamic Interaction Event Networks: Main Results

 In other situations it has been pointed out that the convergence to a normal limit for $L^2$ type non-parametric tests is very slow.
 As a remedy, resampling techniques have been proposed for finding critical values.
 We are not aware of a resampling scheme that is suitable for our model of dependent counting processes and let this question open for future research.
+However, our simulations suggest that in this case the approximation is not too bad.